Liam-Weitzel/SIMD-Exploration/README.md

 Auto-vectorization is when the compiler generates assembly that makes use of the SIMD registers.
 This SIMD programming paradigm is practically equivalent to programming without the knowledge of the SIMD register’s existence.
 Thus making auto-vectorization the most maintainable and most portable SIMD programming paradigm because the written code does not change.
 Unfortunately, reviewing the implementation of popular static single-assignment (SSA) based compilers highlights that given the information a compiler has at compile time, it is impossible to perfectly auto-vectorize.
 James Rainders, a former developer of Intel’s C/C++ compiler (ICC) auto-vectorization feature mentioned in a C++ conference in 2016 that there is “No magic compiler coming soon” (Garland, J. 2023, May 8-12).

 To answer the question of whether we can trust a compiler to vectorize our code, a basic understanding of how a compiler sees our code is required.
 The present paper is based on the models presented in Rastello et al. (2022) “SSA-based compiler design”.
-Given this understanding, a discussion of the vectorization methods used by popular compilers such as LLVM and GCC is discussed thoroughly in Wei et al. (2015).
-Wei et al. (2015) provides details about loop-level, function-level, and block-level optimization techniques used in compiler design to auto-vectorize our C++ code.
+Given this understanding, a discussion of the vectorization methods used by popular compilers such as LLVM and GCC is discussed thoroughly in Gao et al. (2015).
+Gao et al. (2015) provides details about loop-level, function-level, and block-level optimization techniques used in compiler design to auto-vectorize our C++ code.
 Tayeb et al. (2023) discusses methods to improve auto-vectorization given irregular data access patterns.
 The IBM research report by Nuzman et al. (2005) discusses the challenges faced by auto-vectorizing compilers due to non-uniformity, limited data types, and memory access restrictions and provides an efficient method to handle non-contiguous data with power-of-2 strides while exploiting data reuse.

 From reviewing the aforementioned sources, it is clear that automatic vectorization is a highly complex topic and has its limitations, and generally does not provide the performance increase that one would expect.
 To summarize, the primary reasons for this are:
 1. Taking Intel's SIMD extended instructions as an example, the execution time required to implement vectorization of one 16-bit operation is 1/2 of the time of eight 16-bit operations, not 1/8 as would be expected.